 However, pushing agent configuration via the Agent Manager is for advanced troubleshooting or configuration purposes.
 It is recommended to use the standard method to advertise your Goverlan Reach Server on your network, then use Goverlan Policies to dictate behavior configuration.

 Click on the Generate Agent Installer button to create a stand-alone installation package.
-Using this feature, you can create a 32-bit or 64-bit MSI, or EXE.
+Using this feature, you can create a 32-bit or 64-bit MSI, EXE for Windows or PKG installers for MacOS.
 If the Goverlan Reach Gateway Services are enabled, you will also be able to generate an On-Demand Assistance package.
 These packages allow for an on-demand assistance session to be opened from any machine over the internet.